puzzalea/grid/readme.md

 ### Spacing

 There is a utility class called `.col-inner` which is added as needed for inner margin/padding.
-Margin/padding is not directly applied to `.col` divs (except left and right pushes) to allow us to nest `.pz-row`s and `.col`s within `.pz-row`s and `.col`s if needed, without chaining the effects of margin and padding.
+Margin/padding is not directly applied to `.col` divs (except left and right pushes) to allow us to nest `.row`s and `.col`s within `.row`s and `.col`s if needed, without chaining the effects of margin and padding.

 ## Questions?
 Comments?